mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 discuss how GitLab SDK handles errors.
 In general, there are two types of
 errors: non-API errors and API errors.
 Non-API errors are errors that are unrelated to the GitLab APIs.
-This can happen before sending an HTTP reqest.
+This can happen before sending an HTTP request.
 API errors are errors that are related to the GitLab APIs.
 It means that the error is provided by the GitLab server with a standard error structure.

-The non-API errors happen in the low-level client (`gitlab.go`) where we try to prepare the HTTP request with a limiter; request an OAuth token; submit an HTTP request; etc. As you can see, in none of the cases, we have the response from the GitLab Server.
+The non-API errors happen in the low-level client (`gitlab.go`) where we try to prepare the HTTP request with a limiter; request an OAuth token; submit an HTTP request; etc. As you can see, in any of the cases, we don't have a response from the GitLab Server.
 It means that the error happens before receiving the response or even before sending the request.